omega1x/pipenostics/README.md

 $Q_{\text{ExNHL}}$ could be performed if they know thermal-hydraulic regime of district heating network for each pipeline segment.
-In most cases thermal-hydraulic field (values of temperature, pressure and heat carrier flow rate) is measured only on heat-supply origins and near consumers, i.e. mostly on terminal nodes of pipeline network.
+In most cases thermal-hydraulic field (values of temperature, pressure and heat carrier mass flow rate) is measured only on heat-supply origins and near consumers, i.e. mostly on terminal nodes of pipeline network.
 Middle segments of network are rarely equipped and thus are not sensor-measured.
 For restoring of thermal-hydraulic field